 We are the oldest and largest national membership organization primarily focused on advocating for abortion access.
 In recognition of our work defending the constitutional right to abortion, Fortune Magazine rated NARAL as “one of the top 10 advocacy groups in America.”

 We are looking for a State Campaigns Communications Strategist to join the communications team at NARAL.
-This person will lead communications efforts for state advocacy and electoral campaigns in at least two regions, advancing our mission to safeguard reproductive freedom.
+This individual will lead communications efforts for state advocacy and electoral campaigns in two regions each, advancing our mission to safeguard reproductive freedom.

-The ideal candidate is organized, resourceful, and flexible, with a proven track record of crafting and executing campaign communications strategies, excellent writing skills, and a top-notch understanding of the news cycle and media environment.
-This person will work on multiple projects at once and must have the ability to excel in a fast-paced environment.
+The ideal candidate will be organized, resourceful, and flexible, with a proven track record of crafting and executing campaign communications strategies, excellent writing skills, and a top-notch understanding of the news cycle and media environment.
+He or she will work on multiple projects at once and must have the ability to excel in a fast-paced environment.

 Duties include developing and implementing effective communications strategies to advance NARAL’s electoral and advocacy agenda on a state and local level, drafting communication products including media advisories, press releases, talking points, and other materials as needed for work in-state (including writing for NARAL state chapters), pitching and cultivating relationships with key reporters, and organizing and staffing in-state press events.

 You’ll be a great fit if you’re passionate about reproductive freedom, with 3-6 years of professional writing experience and a commitment to working collaboratively, including with other departments, and helping contribute to a positive and high-impact workplace.

 - Develop and implement communications strategies for NARAL’s electoral and advocacy campaign work in 2-3 key regions, in coordination with NARAL chapter and national staff;